libra/website/docs/libra-protocol.md

 * **Expiration time** &mdash; The time after which the transaction ceases to be valid.
 * **Signature** &mdash; The digital signature of the sender.

-The transaction script is an arbitrary program that encodes the logic of a transaction and interacts with resources published in the distributed database of the Libra blockchain.
+The transaction script is an arbitrary program that encodes the logic of a transaction and interacts with resources published in the distributed database of the Libra Blockchain.

 ### Ledger State